The Petlibro Granary Smart Camera Feeder ($90) is the best automatic pet feeder — 4% portion accuracy with 1080P camera monitoring for visual feeding.

 Weight-Based Advantage

 Unlike volume-based feeders that estimate portions, the Pawsync measures actual food weight for each serving.
-This matters enormously for small kibble where volume measurements fail—most feeders hit 15-25% deviation while the Pawsync stays under 2%.
+This matters most for small kibble where volume measurements fail—most feeders hit 15-25% deviation while the Pawsync stays under 2%.

 The Smart Mode feature detects leftover food and adjusts subsequent portions accordingly.
 If your pet doesn't finish breakfast, the system reduces the lunch portion to maintain daily intake targets.
 This prevents overfeeding while ensuring consistent nutrition.